MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-73-Radio-Broadcast-Services/subpart-B-FM-Broadcast-Stations/section-73.202.md

 |  Charlotte Amalie  |          237B           |
 |  Charlotte Amalie  |          275A           |

 [30 FR 12711, Oct.
-6, 1965]Editorial Notes:1.
-For Federal Register citations affecting § 73.202, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+6, 1965]Editorial Note:For Federal Register citations affecting § 73.202, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*

-2. At 77 FR 50053, Aug.
-20, 2012, § 73.202(b), the Table of FM Allotments under California, was amended; however, the amendment could not be incorporated due to inaccurate amendatory instruction.